 RxAssist – RxAssist is the web’s most current and comprehensive directory of Patient Assistance Programs, with a comprehensive database of these patient assistance programs, as well as practical tools, news, and articles so that health care professionals and patients can find the information they need.

-RxList – RxList is an online medical resource dedicated to offering detailed and current pharmaceutical information on brand and generic drugs.
+RxList – RxList is an online medical resource dedicated to offering detailed and current pharmaceutical information on brand name and generic drugs.
 Founded by pharmacists in 1995, RxList is an important Internet Drug Index resource.

 SeniorAdvisor.com – SeniorAdvisor is focused on improving the way people find senior care for themselves and their loved ones by sharing more than 150,000 verified consumer reviews and ratings.
 It’s one of the largest consumer ratings and reviews websites for senior care and services across the United States and Canada.